 The annuities in payout status are certain structured settlement contracts.
-The policy liability for structured settlement contracts of \$18,099 and \$17,641 as of December 31, 2017 and 2016, respectively, is computed as the present value of contractually specified future benefits.
-The amount included in the policy liability for structured settlements that are life contingent at December 31, 2017 and 2016, is \$12,812 and \$12,130, respectively.
+The policy liability for structured settlement contracts of \$16,145 and \$18,099 at December 31, 2018 and 2017, respectively, is computed as the present value of contractually-specified future benefits.
+The amount included in the policy liability for structured settlements that are life contingent at December 31, 2018 and 2017, is \$11,258 and \$12,812, respectively.

 To the extent that unrealized gains on fixed income securities would result in a premium deficiency had those gains actually been realized, a premium deficiency reserve is recorded.
-A liability of \$3,643 and \$2,976 is included as part of the liability for structured settlements with respect to this deficiency as of December 31, 2017 and 2016, respectively.
+A liability of \$2,001 and \$3,643 is included as part of the liability for structured settlements with respect to this deficiency at December 31, 2018 and 2017, respectively.
 The offset to this liability is recorded as a reduction of the unrealized capital gains included in AOCI.

-Participating life insurance in force was 29.5% and 34.8% of the face value of total life insurance in force at December 31, 2017 and 2016, respectively.
+Participating life insurance in force was 21.9% and 29.5% of the face value of total life insurance in force at December 31, 2018 and 2017, respectively.